What Is Mobile Security?

 Today, phishing, which is a type of social engineering attack, is extremely prevalent.
 The whole idea behind phishing is to trick unsuspecting users into downloading malicious software or providing unauthorized access to their device.
 The attackers achieve their aim by creating emails or other types of messages that mimic legitimate sources but in reality are nothing more than a disguise.
 Once the user clicks on links within a phishing message or downloads an attachment, that’s when the bad actors succeed.
 In recent years, mobile phishing attacks have become increasingly common.
 It is natural that 85% of phishing attacks occur outside email: 17% of attacks are carried out via messaging apps, while 16% are carried out via social media apps.

 OS exploits refer to threats related to your device’s operating system.
-Hackers are known for their relentless efforts in discovering various vulnerabilities within the operating system’s architecture, which might’ve been overlooked or never even thought of by the developers behind the OS.
+Hackers are known for their relentless efforts in discovering smartphone security vulnerabilities within the operating system’s architecture, which might’ve been overlooked or never even thought of by the developers behind the OS.
 Using such vulnerabilities, bad actors can plant malicious software or establish secret access to the network, which could result in serious damage.

 Threat prevention for mobile devices